lkondratova/MBVT/README.md

 MBVT

-This Macaque Brain Visualization Tool (MBVT) is designed to visualize high throughput data.
+This Macaque Brain Visualization Tool (MBVT) is designed to visualize high-throughput data.

 The list of areas represented:
 00 - medulla;